emilysellinger/CSE583-Project/documentation/ComponentSpecification.md

 **Birder Dash App (phoenix/code/app.py)**

-The interactive visualizations created through plotly will be organized into a dashboard using dash, deployed using Heroku and then shared by embedding the html in a website.
+The interactive visualizations created through plotly will be organized into a dashboard using dash, deployed using Heroku and then shared by embedding throught the html in a website.
 For demonstration purposes, a github website was created to show how this app could be shared.

 Python packages used:
 - Dash